Reloaded-Project/Reloaded-II/docs/DevelopmentEnvironmentSetup.md

 Reloaded II Mod Template  reloaded    [C#]      Common/Library/Games
 ```

+!!! warning

+	If you are using Visual Studio, install the **.NET desktop environment** workload through the installer, otherwise the template will not display.

 ## Summary

 You are now ready to start developing mods with Reloaded.